Responsibilities of the Information Security Officer

 Family Educational Rights to Privacy Act of 1974 (FERPA)

-Responsibilities: The Director of Information Security assists staff in encrypting electronic transfers of data.
-The Director of Information Security is consulted on contracts outsourcing functions that involve contractor access to education records.
+Responsibilities: The Information Security Officer assists staff in encrypting electronic transfers of data.
+The Information Security Officer is consulted on contracts outsourcing functions that involve contractor access to education records.

 CUA will be a hybrid entity effective January 2013.
-The following departments of CUA will be designated as health care components and are required to comply with any applicable HIPAA reuglations.
+The following departments of CUA will be designated as health care components and are required to comply with any applicable HIPAA regulations.

 • Student Health Center, if its health care providers conduct any standard HIPAA transactions electronically, directly or through a vendor.